Gut health: the ultimate guide

 Promote positive lifestyle changes

 - Stop smoking.
-Research indicates that smoking increases the risk of Crohn’s disease and peptic ulcers .
+Research indicates that smoking increases the risk of Crohn’s disease and peptic ulcers.
 As such, it’s recommended for your clients to quit smoking.
-This will not only improve their gut health, but also reduce the risk of inflammation, heart disease, certain cancers, and diabetes.
+This will improve their gut health and reduce the risk of inflammation, heart disease, certain cancers, and diabetes.

 - Get enough sleep.
 A lack of sleep negatively affects gut health, so encourage your clients to get at least 7 hours of sleep per night.